Use repeated containers to generate layouts from data

 - In the Column dropdown, select the column to provide as the control value.

-When a user clicks on the card, the text area control updates with the value for the selected column from the selected card.
+When a user clicks on the card, the text input control updates with the value for the selected column from the selected card.

 Change the data source of a repeated container